dvertx/wxsf-code/README.md

 ## Requirements

 - wxShapeFramework requires installed wxWidgets (www.wxwidgets.org) on the build system.
-Tested with version 3.1.x and 3.2.x on Ubuntu 22.04 and Linux (Manjaro) target platforms.
+Tested with version 3.1.x and 3.2.x on Ubuntu 22.04 and Linux (Manjaro) target platforms, and on Windows 11.
 - Code::Blocks (www.codeblocks.org) IDE with MinGW C++ compiler or MS Visual Studio 2005/2008 Express are recommended for opening included workspace/project files but the library can be built from the command line as well.

 ## Distribution content